All Episodes

 We're the United States of America.

-What do you why can't we wrap this up?
+Why can't we wrap this up?

-Hell, uh a lot of liberals are beginning to put forth the notion now that that was a mistake to take Saddam out.
+Hell, a lot of liberals are beginning to put forth the notion now that that was a mistake to take Saddam out.

-Wouldn't have had all this killing, wouldn't have had all this loss of American life, wouldn't have had all this consternation in the country, blah, blah, blah, blah, blah.
+Wouldn't have had all this killing, wouldn't have had all this loss of American life, wouldn't have had all this consternation in the country, blah, They're constantly rewinding the tape and going back to using hindsight, 2020 hindsight, in order to criticize never offering a plan themselves other than cut and run and get out.

-John in Columbia, South Carolina, welcome, sir to open line Friday.
+John in Columbia, South Carolina.

 How are you doing?

-Simply put, how many I mean, for a minimal loss of life, Bush has managed to maintain us a mega base right in the middle of things there in the Middle East.
+Simply put, how many, I mean, for a minimal loss of life, Bush has managed to maintain us a mega base right in the middle of things there in the Middle East.

-Also we have one in Afghanistan.
+Also, we have one in Afghanistan.

-We don't need it to end right now, and I feel sure that there's probably some thermal nuclear devices somewhere on those bases.
+And I feel sure that there's probably some thermal nuclear devices somewhere on those bases.

-Some something that hit me the other day was I was listening to NPR, and uh they had a program on touting the patents that have been a uh applied for uh persons like the guy who did Dolly the Sheep, he's got a patent on the new humans and so forth, and they were very proud of themselves.
+But to my point, about I'm sure you're sick of hearing about Michael J. Fox, but something that hit me the other day was I was listening to NPR, and they had a program on touting the patents that have been applied for by persons like the guy who did Dolly the Sheep.

-Then they followed up the program with a uh program with uh Iraq Obama or whatever, and uh he was on the gene research, talking about the gene research.
+Then they followed up the program with a program with Iraq Obama or whatever.

 What do you think?

-Um I'm not sure I understand at all what you're saying.
+I'm not sure I understand at all what you're saying.

 Let me ask you a question.